Former Blackhawks, Maple Leafs defenceman Pierre Pilote dies at 85

 Pilote served as team captain of the Blackhawks following their Stanley Cup winning season in 1961 to 1968.
 He played in 821 games and scored 477 points (77 goals, 400 assists) for Chicago.

-Pilote added three goals and 18 assists to his career numbers during his one season in Toronto.
+Pilote added three goals and 18 assists during his one season in Toronto.
 He was traded to the Leafs from Chicago in 1968 for Jim Pappin.

 "The MapleLeafs offer their sincere condolences to the family of legendary defenseman and former Leaf Pierre Pilote on his passing," the team tweeted Sunday afternoon along with a black-and-white photo of Pilote in a Toronto uniform.

-Pilote is one of just eight defencemen in NHL history to capture the Norris Trophy three times (1963, 1964, 1965).
+Pilote is one of just eight defencemen in NHL history to capture the Norris Trophy three times, winning it in 1963, 1964 and 1965.

 His No. 3 sweater was retired by Chicago along with Keith Magnuson's in November of 2008, and he was inducted into the Hockey Hall of Fame in 1975.